magiblot/tvision/README.md

     target_link_libraries(my_application tvision::tvision)
     ```

-* Have Turbo Vision in a submodule in your repository, and import it with `add_subdirectory`:
+* Have Turbo Vision in a submodule in your repository and import it with `add_subdirectory`:

     ```cmake